Anushri-Daryapurkar/M1_ProjectGoal_Tic-Tac-Toe/1_Requirements/README.md

 ### Who

-- People of any age group can play this game.
+-People of any age group can play this game.

 ### What

-- It is played on computer rather than pen and paper, so that environment friendly too.
+-It is played on computer rather than pen and paper, so that environment friendly too.

 ### When

-- A person needs to have access to a computer to play this game at any point of time.
+-A person needs to have access to a computer to play this game at any point of time.

 ### Where

-- To play, this game needs to be installed on computer.
+-To play, this game needs to be installed on computer.

 ### How

-- The game is played between two players where one player make the move by 'X'  and another by '0' and after meeting certain conditions a player is declared as winner or the game is drawn.
+-The game is played between two players where one player make the move by 'X'  and another by '0' and after meeting certain conditions a player is declared as winner or the game is drawn.
 <br/>

 ## **Detailed Requirements**